The Weird Connection Between Disneyland and ‘The Simpsons’

 Disneyland’s Haunted Mansion dark ride closed for an extensive refurbishment at the start of 2024.
 The attraction reopened in late July as its limited-time holiday version, Haunted Mansion Holiday.

-A clear and direct reference to Krusty the Clown can be seen on the front of a present inside the attraction.
+An image of Krusty the Clown could be seen on the front of a present inside the attraction.

 What do you think about the new additions to Haunted Manion Holiday at Disneyland?
 And are these the Simmons references? pic.twitter.com/wmvvO2Iazc